 Ripl allows you to turn your images into animated videos.
 You can also add text to your animated images to make quote animations, which are pretty cool.
 These videos make the more traditional image quotes that everyone else is doing look boring by comparison.

-Ripl is a freemium iPhone app that includes the Riple watermark at the bottom right of your animated videos, unless you upgrade to their US$9.99 a month paid version, which unlocks some additional features also.
+Ripl is a freemium iPhone app that includes the Riple watermark at the bottom right of your animated videos, unless you upgrade to their paid version, which unlocks some additional features also.

 Here’s an example of Ripl in action that comprises of some of the happy snaps I took at We Are Podcast: